In Your Cart:

 Building a Fixed Gear/Single Speed

-The fixed gear/single speed trend is the most visible trend to take off in the bike world over the past couple of years.
-Fixed gears are altered track bikes, traditionally used by bike messengers, but now used as stunt bikes or commuters.
-Single speeds are bikes in their purest form, 1 gear, a freewheel and some brakes.
-Most any type of frame can be built up as a single speed.
+The fixed gear/single speed trend is the most visible trend to take off in the bike world over the past decade.
+Fixed gears are usually altered track bikes and are traditionally used by bike messengers, but now also used as stunt bikes or even commuters.
+Single speeds are bikes in their most minimal form, with one gear, a freewheel, and some brakes.
+Pretty much any type of frame can be built up as a single speed.

 Fixed gear bikes do not allow the rider to coast, at all.
 The rear gear is "fixed" to the hub.
-This allows for a variety of tricks as well as unique ride feel.
-Ask any fixed gear rider, "it feels like your body is one with the bike!"
-Fixed gear rides are also popular with racers in the off season, putting in miles on a fixed gear is good for muscle memory (but hard on the knees).
+When the pedal turns, the wheel turns—and vice versa.
+This allows for a variety of tricks, as well as unique ride feel.
+Ask any fixed gear rider: "it feels like your body is one with the bike!"
+Fixed gear rides are also popular with racers in the off season; putting in miles on a fixed gear is good for muscle memory (but hard on the knees).

 Single speeds are a bit more practical than a standard fixed gear.
 Single speed bikes are generally cheaper than standard road bikes, as they lack spendy drivetrain components, and easier to maintain.
 Single speeds are great for commuting and recreational riders.